St Lucie, Palm Beach counties charter schools will offer virtual learning next fall

 "We actually did that set up during COVID and we're going to keep that going post-COVID," said Charter Schools USA CEO Jon Hage.

-“It’s pretty exciting to be one first students to attend a brand-new school,” said Isabella Derbani, a student entering 10th grade.
+"It's pretty exciting to be one of the first students to attend a brand-new school," said Isabella Derbani, a student entering 10th grade.

 Right now, no decision on requiring masks has been made.